ltelab/disdrodb/docs/source/metadata_archive.rst

       disdrodb_check_metadata_archive

    .. note::
-      The ``DISDRODB_METADATA_ARCHIVE_DIR`` environment variable has to be specified only if the DISDRODB Metadata Archive directory has not been specified before in the DISDRODB Configuration File.
+      You only need to set ``DISDRODB_METADATA_ARCHIVE_DIR`` if you have not already specified the archive directory in your DISDRODB configuration.

-5. Commit your changes and push your branch to GitHub:
+5. Commit and push your changes to GitHub:

    .. code:: bash